STANDARDS

 After watching her first competition, Gallegos began attending free yo-yo lessons with a group called the Mexican Yo-Yo Association.
 “There, I started to learn basic tricks like the Sleeper,” she says.
 In this simple move, the yo-yo keeps spinning at the end of its string.
 It’s the first step in any professional routine.

-Inside the yo-yo, the end of the string is looped around an axle.
+Inside the yo-yo, the end of the string is looped around an .
 The rest of the string is wrapped around it.
 As the yo-yo falls, the string unwinds from the axle.
 When the yo-yo reaches the end of the string, Gallegos is careful not to pull the yo-yo up.
 If she does the trick just right, the axle keeps turning inside the loop of string.

 To “wake” the yo-yo, Gallegos gives the string a quick tug.
-That creates friction, a rubbing force, between the string and the axle.
+That creates , a rubbing force, between the string and the axle.
 The yo-yo winds back up the string to Gallegos’s hand, ready for her next trick.

 High-Tech Design